Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Applications

 By taking the initial conditions presented in \S\ref{sec:IC}, we can estimate what the luminosity of a disk with an initial radius of $R_{d,0}=2r_t$ or $R_{d,0}=10r_t$ would be; here we are assuming that the disks are in thermal equilibrium but not viscous equilibrium.
 We present these luminosities for a range of BH masses and $\alpha(H/R)^2$ values in Figure \ref{fig:constant_lum}, covering reasonable values that would be given by both gas pressure and magnetic pressure supported disks (see eqs \ref{eq:Hgas} and \ref{eq:Hmag}, respectively).
 We take the initial mass of the disks to be given by equation (\ref{eq:Md0}).

-The red contours in this plot indicate inferred UV/optical plateau luminosities from \cite{mummery_fundamental_2023}, showing that a wide range of these values can be explained through our model without necessarily invoking viscous spreading.
+The red contours in this plot indicate observed UV/optical plateau luminosities $\nu L_\nu$ (measured in the rest-frame $g$ band) from \cite{mummery_fundamental_2023}, showing that a wide range of these values can be explained through our model without necessarily invoking viscous spreading. \citet{mummery_fundamental_2023} measure the plateau luminosities by fitting the full light curve using a two component model: the first is a Gaussian-rise, exponential decay model (for the optical peak) while the second has a constant flux (the plateau).
+They assume blackbody spectra, and then fit the light curve model to all optical/UV photometry simultaneously.

+In Figure \ref{fig:constant_lum} these curves have been truncated such that they only cover a range of plausible masses for each TDE, suggested by either the $M_\bullet-\sigma$ relation or the galactic mass scaling relation \citep{greene2020} when velocity dispersion measurements for the host were not available (values of $\sigma$ and $M_\mathrm{gal}$ are reported in \citealt{mummery_fundamental_2023}).
 The white dashed lines indicate the viscous timescales for these models, which must be on the order of at least a few years in order for the non-spreading picture to be consistent.
 This timescale is given by

 We find from our time-evolving models that the disk radius initially doubles on a timescale of $\sim t_\mathrm{visc}/3$, and we have therefore included this factor of $1/3$ in the values presented in Figure \ref{fig:constant_lum}.
 From equation (\ref{eq:t_visc}) we can obtain an approximate expression for the luminosity on the Rayleigh-Jeans tail of